“Stand by for Mind Control!”

 Oh, I just have.

-I love the anecdote that Gilliam and Palin wrote, for Connery's character in the script, a casting suggestion that said 'A Connery type – or someone who will work for a lot less money' and, in the end, they got the man himself to fulfill their requirements!
+I love the anecdote that Gilliam and Palin wrote, for Connery's character in the script, a casting suggestion that said 'A Connery type – or someone who will work for a lot less money' and, in the end, they got the man himself to fulfil their requirements!

 For a newcomer to the filmic work of Terry Gilliam, I'd suggest starting at Time Bandits.
-If you're a Gilliam afficiando, though, I'm pretty sure you'll agree with me and put Time Bandits up there in his Top Three.
+If you're a Gilliam aficionado, though, I'm pretty sure you'll agree with me and put Time Bandits up there in his Top Three.
 Me?
 I'd put it at the very top every time.

 There has been talk of a Time Bandits series and I can see how the idea came about because the Map of Time Holes can be extended to every important or non-important historical event and era.
 But, I think that's a very bad idea.
 The thing with Time Bandits is that it shows you these little vignettes and allows your imagination free rein to create others where they might have been.
 It's not diluted by having way too many periods where the midget marauders take treasures.
 Just because it seems like you can extend a film, it doesn't mean you have to.
 That's what imagination is for and that's why I admire Terry Gilliam so much; he may not have the finances or play the system well enough to be anything more than a pain in the backside for big studios but he gives you big, expansive stories with open endings that you can imagine a whole universe surrounding.
 And then he leaves you to fill in the blanks.